haddocking/haddocking.github.io/education/HADDOCK24/XL-MS-oligomer/index.md

 Copy and paste the sequence in the _query_sequence_ field
 </a>

-To define a multimer, simply paste the sequence as many times as needed, added a `:` in between them.
+To define a multimer, simply paste the sequence as many times as needed, adding a `:` in between the sequences.

 <a class="prompt prompt-info">
-Define the _jobname_, e.g. pentamer</a>
+Define the _jobname_, e.g. pentamer
 </a>

 <a class="prompt prompt-info">